Tetralogy of Fallot (TOF)

 A cardiac catheterization gives detailed information about the structures inside the heart.
 In this test, a small, thin, flexible tube (catheter) is put into a blood vessel in your child’s groin.
 Then the healthcare provider guides it to your child’s heart.
 Your child’s healthcare provider will inject your child with contrast dye to see his or her heart more clearly.
 This test measures your child’s blood pressure and oxygen in the 4 chambers of the heart.
 It also measures blood pressure and oxygen in the pulmonary artery and aorta.
 Your child will get medicine to help relax and prevent pain (sedation).

-Fixing the heart defects will allow oxygen-poor blood to travel its normal route.
-It will go through the pulmonary artery to get oxygen.
+Fixing the heart defects will allow oxygen-poor blood to travel its normal route which is through the pulmonary artery to the lungs to pick up oxygen.

-- Blood clots.
-These may be in the brain.
+- Blood clots (which may be in the brain causing stroke)

 - Infection in the lining of the heart and heart valves (bacterial endocarditis)